Lessons From my 8 Year Old Daughter

 Driving home from the hospital one evening I sensed God’s presence with me.
 I heard his silent whisper say ‘I have not abandoned you.’
 I had my questions ‘Then what are you up to?
 Didn’t you hear my prayers?’
 The response I received was another question.
 ‘What is her name?’

 We had named our daughter Lillian Ruth well before she was born.
 We chose Ruth because of the Bible character.
 She was a foreigner in Israel.
 She was a widow without children.
 In every way she was disadvantaged.
 But not in God’s eyes.
 He looked after her and provided for her.
 He was special to him.
 Our daughter was special to him.
 Her name had become a promise of God’s care and provision.

 I’m not ashamed or guilty for feeling like I’d been let down by God.
 He understands how I felt and why.
 He’s good like that.
+And he forgiving.
 I still don’t have an answer why my daughter was born with a cleft but now I don’t need one.
-She had an operation to mend the hole when she was 1 and now 6 years after her birth she is still beautiful.
+She had an operation to mend the hole when she was 1 and now nearly 9 years after her birth she is still beautiful.
 She is passionate and thriving at school.
 We have a special bond.
 I really like her.
 Just as the Biblical story of Ruth, I look back and can see God has provided.